This post contains affiliate links. When you purchase through our links, we may earn a commission.

 You are probably wondering what on earth I am talking about it.
 Russian Korean is not a thing!

-They couldn’t find the right kind of cabbage so they had to make do with carrots that are abundant in Russia, and that is how Korean Carrot Salad was born.
+They couldn’t find the right kind of cabbage so they had to make do with the carrots that are abundant in the region, and that is how Korean Carrot Salad was born.

 Since this salad is lettuce free, it’s got longevity in its side.